Today we go over the achievements of Isaac Newton, focusing on his many hugely important contributions to science.

 Click here to download the PDF transcript.
 The PDF version does not have illustrations, but might be easier to read on certain devices, such as your eReader.

 [Please note that this may not exactly match the audio.
-However, there should be no significant differences.
-Also, note that the audio may of poorer quality than previous episodes, so you might want to keep this in mind.]
+However, there should be no significant differences.]

 Hi everyone!
 This is episode eleven of the Metaphysics of Physics podcast.

 I am Ashna, your host and guide through the hallowed halls of the philosophy of science.
 Thanks for tuning in!

 With this show, we are fighting for a more rational world, mostly by looking through the lens of the philosophy of science.
 We raise awareness of issues within the philosophy of science and present alternative and rational approaches.